-In compliance with The Criminal Finances Act 2017 the Company adopted a zero tolerance towards the criminal facilitation of tax evasion.
-An outline of the policy is available on page 27 of the Annual Report.
+In compliance with the Criminal Finance Act 2017 the Company adopted a zero tolerance towards the criminal facilitation of tax evasion.
+A summary of the policy is available on page 29 of the Annual Report.

 Relationship with the external auditor and re-appointment